 North Korea (Democratic People’s Republic of Korea)

-The DPRK’s 2019 constitution, in Article 1, declares the state an “independent socialist State,” under leadership of the Workers’ Party of Korea; English translations of the updated text are available via academic and policy repositories.
+The DPRK’s 2019 constitution, in Article 1, declares the state an “independent socialist State” under the leadership of the Workers’ Party of Korea.
+Authoritative English translations of the updated text are available via academic and policy archives.

 Why counted: explicit socialist state definition + one-party system under the WPK.

-Note: The five-state count describes constitutionally self-declared socialist, one-party systems; it excludes multi-party democracies whose constitutions merely reference “socialism.”
-Cross-checking with live constitutions is the most reliable way to maintain accuracy over time.
+Note: This five-state count covers constitutionally self-declared socialist one-party systems.
+It excludes multi-party democracies whose constitutions merely reference “socialism.”
+Cross-checking with current constitutions is the most reliable way to stay accurate over time.

 Countries That Mention “Socialism” but Are Not Socialist States

 Some democracies use the word socialist in their constitutions, preambles, or official names to express social-justice aims.
 These references do not make them one-party socialist states.
-They retain multiparty competition, independent courts, private ownership, and regular elections.
-As of November 2025, the examples below are the most searched and frequently misunderstood.
+Such countries retain multiparty competition, independent courts, private ownership, and regular elections.
+As of 2026, the examples below remain the most searched and frequently misunderstood cases.

-Bottom line: constitutional or symbolic references to “socialism” can indicate policy goals or historical values, but without a one-party vanguard and explicit socialist-state articles, these countries are not grouped with China, Cuba, Vietnam, Laos, or North Korea in lists of socialist states.
-Use the wording-plus-party-system test to avoid misclassification.
+Bottom line: constitutional or symbolic references to “socialism” can indicate policy goals or historical values.
+But without a one-party vanguard and explicit socialist-state articles, those countries are not grouped with China, Cuba, Vietnam, Laos, or North Korea as socialist states.
+Using the wording-plus-party-system test helps avoid misclassification.

 Why Do Definitions Get Confused?

-First, the term socialism describes a family of ideas about social/collective ownership of productive resources, not a single blueprint.
-Encyclopedic definitions emphasize public rather than private control of key assets and resources.
+First, the term socialism describes a family of ideas about social or collective ownership of productive resources, not a single blueprint.
+Encyclopedic definitions emphasize public (rather than private) control of key assets and resources.

 Second, contemporary one-party socialist states often use market mechanisms.
-China constitutionally commits to a “socialist market economy”; Vietnam describes a “socialist-oriented market economy.”
-Those phrases signal a hybrid: using markets under party leadership with substantial public ownership.
+China’s constitution commits to a “socialist market economy,” and Vietnam describes a “socialist-oriented market economy.”
+These phrases signal a hybrid approach: using markets under party leadership with substantial public ownership.

-Third, in pluralist democracies, “socialist” may appear as an ideological goal (e.g., “social justice” or “socialism-oriented development”) without changing the constitutional structure or party system—hence they are not classified alongside the five one-party socialist states.
+Third, in pluralist democracies, “socialist” may appear as an ideological goal (for example, “social justice” or “socialism-oriented development”) without changing the constitutional structure or party system.
+Thus, those countries are not classified alongside the five one-party socialist states.

 FAQ